 The Department of Internal Audit is established within the University of Colorado by the Board of Regents.
 Its role and responsibilities are defined by the Board of Regents as set forth in the Internal Audit charter.
 The Audit Committee of the Board of Regents provides oversight of the Department of Internal Audit.
 The director of the Department of Internal Audit is appointed by the Board of Regents, reports functionally to the Audit Committee, and reports administratively to the president.

 The Department of Internal Audit provides independent, objective assurance and consulting activity designed to add value and improve the university's operations.
 It helps the university accomplish its objectives by bringing a systematic, disciplined approach to the evaluation and improvement of university processes related to university-wide risk management, control, and governance.

 The Campus Assistant Vice Chancellor and Controller is our campus liaison to the CU Internal Auditor.
 The controller assists campus departments with the audit process, which includes attending entrance conferences held by Internal Audit with the campus department, helping the department prepare the draft report to Internal Audit, setting realistic timelines and deliverables, etc. The Assistant Vice Chancellor and Controller also represents the campus at the Regent Audit Committee.

+To ensure a state-of-the-art compliance program plan at the University of Colorado Boulder, this compliance plan is reviewed and updated each year.
 CU Boulder is a community of problem solvers with a commitment to continuous improvement.
 When CU Boulder finds that actions or policies do not support its commitment to ethical behavior and legally compliant programs, CU Boulder works to remedy wrongdoing as quickly as possible, including actions ranging from employee discipline and termination; holding students, faculty and staff accountable in accordance with the applicable code of conduct; and revising policies and procedures to support this program.